Marvel-Discord/marvel-discord-docs/docs/management/discord-pages/resource-faq.md

 -#  1. Must be reasonably active and established, and -#  2.
 Must be somewhat related to the topic of our own server.
 -# * If you feel that your server meets this criteria, send a DM to @[Marvel Modmail](915931490666283058) with details about your server!

+---

+## "I see people posting commands and @[Mr. Turtle](235148962103951360) responds with a preloaded response--what is that about?"
+-# Excellent question!
+Those are 'snippet' commands we have crafted to respond to users for a myriad of use-cases.
+Some of the most popular ones are snippets that respond with suggested reading for a given Marvel character or topic. **All snippets use the prefix `?`.
+Example: `?doom`.** __**Please only use these commands in #[bot-commands](1110201778034720848)**__
+- # Recommended reading commands:
+ - # doom, f4, moonknight, ghostrider, newmutants, xmen, hawkeye, captainamerica, avengers, nightcrawler, spiderman, shehulk, antman, ironman, blade, hulk, ironfist, wolverine, daredevil, silversurfer, thor, thanos, caroldanvers, venom, wintersoldier, blackpanther, defenders, guardians, carnage, blackwidow, drstrange, kamala, deadpool, wandavision, brb
+- # Other snippet commands:
+ - # netflix, marveltv, wbn, rolelist, servertags, binding, spoilers

+---
+## "If I want to suggest something for the server, how do I give my suggestion?"
+-# Please feel free to reach out to @[Marvel Modmail](915931490666283058), and we will log your suggestion.
+We track all user suggestions!